Getting out of a toxic relationship with someone you are addicted to can be difficult.

 The attachment will be too strong and you’ll suffer more.
 And the risk of getting back will be too strong.

-Start thinking that you will break up instead, and planning your move in advance.
+Start thinking that you will break up instead, and plan your move in advance.
 The more you think about the breakup, the more the relationship will become a thing of the past in your mind.

 And once you start considering your relationship finished, the act of actually ending it will be much easier.